corydodt/Hypy/README.txt

 Contributing and Reporting Bugs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Hypy's bug tracker on Launchpad is: `https://bugs.launchpad.net/hypy`
+Hypy's bug tracker on Launchpad is: https://bugs.launchpad.net/hypy

 For more information on contributing, including the URL of the source
-repository for Hypy, go to: `http://wiki.goonmill.org/DevelopmentCentral`
+repository for Hypy, go to: http://wiki.goonmill.org/DevelopmentCentral

-It bears emphasizing that BUGS WITH REPRODUCIBLE STEPS, PATCHES AND UNIT TESTS
+It bears emphasizing that **bugs with reproducible steps, patches and unit
-(in that order) GET FIXED SOONER.
+tests** (in that order) **get fixed sooner**.

 License